The Best Blogging Platforms Compared

 Key Features:

-- Templates: Hundreds of professionally designed templates.
+- Templates: Hundreds of pre-designed templates for various industries.

 Pros:

-- Extremely easy to use.
+- Extremely user-friendly

 Cons:

-- Limited customization compared to WordPress.
+- Limited customization compared to WordPress

-- Free plan includes Wix branding and ads.
+- Free plan includes Wix branding

 Pricing:

-- Free plan available (with ads).
+- Free plan available (with Wix ads)

-- Paid plans start at $16 per month.
+- Premium plans start at $16/month

-3. Squarespace – Sleek and Stylish
+3. Squarespace – Sleek and Stylish Designs

 Overview: